telerik/blazor-docs/components/chart/tooltip/overview.md

 There are two types of customizations you can do for the tooltips:

-* [Parameter Settings](#parameter-settings) - lets you alter comsetic settings such as borders, colors and padding through simple parameters
+* [Parameter Settings](#parameter-settings) - lets you alter cosmetic settings such as borders, colors and padding through simple parameters
 * [Template](#template) - lets you control the entire content

 ### Parameter Settings